ENIGMA-KUN/deepfake_detection/README.md

 ## 🎮 Game Mode Instructions

-1. Click "New Question" to get a random image
+The new grid-based game mode makes it easy to test your deepfake detection skills:

+1. Browse the grid of thumbnail images
+2. Click on any image to select it
-2. Carefully examine the image for signs of manipulation
+3. Examine the selected image for signs of manipulation
-3. Click "Real" if you think it's authentic or "Fake" if you think it's manipulated
+4. Click "REAL" if you think it's authentic or "FAKE" if you think it's manipulated
-4. See the result and the AI's analysis
+5. See the result and the AI's analysis
-5. Continue to test your skills!
+6. Continue selecting different images to test your skills!

 Tips for spotting deepfakes:
 - Look for inconsistent lighting and shadows